 Tivozanib (Fotivda)

-Tivozanib is a targeted drug and is also known by its brand name, Fotivda.
-It is a treatment for people with a type of kidney cancer called renal cell cancer.
-It is for poeple with advanced cancer.
+It is a treatment for a type of kidney cancer called renal cell cancer.
+It is for people with advanced cancer.

-How tivozanib works
+How does tivozanib work?

-How you have tivozanib
+How do you have tivozanib?

 You must take capsules according to the instructions your doctor or pharmacist gives you.